goadesign/goa.design/content/design/overview.md

 +++

 The goa API Design Language is a DSL implemented in [Go](https://golang.org) that makes it possible to describe arbitrary microservice APIs.
-While the main focus is REST based HTTP APIas, the language is flexible enough to describe APIs that follow other methodologies as well.
+While the main focus is REST based HTTP APIs, the language is flexible enough to describe APIs that follow other methodologies as well.
 [Plugins](../extend/plugins.html) can extend the core DSL to allow describing other aspects of microservices such as database models, service discovery integrations, failure handlers etc.